kisp/asgl/README.md

 : executable instructions to build a [docker](https://www.docker.com/) container for compiling and running ASGL based on a clean ubuntu image

-af-constraints.lisp
-: kann weg

 asgl.lisp
-: the main part of ASGL
+: the main implementation of ASGL

 gecode.lisp
 : the gecode interface